ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 ### Subprojects

 Some large projects may choose to split their resources into multiple subprojects.
-These subprojects will have identifiers prepended with the main project ID.
+These subprojects will have identifiers appended to the main project ID.
 For example, the `rse` subgroup of the `z19` project would have the ID `z19-rse`.
 If the main project has allocated storage quotas to the subproject the directories for this storage will be found at, for example:
 ```
 /home/z19/z19-rse/auser
 ```